Fresh-Teacher/fresh-teacher.github.io/README.md

-# nursery
- This repo is a website for primary school content
+# THis site is live at https://freshteacher.software/nursery/